q2333gh/Lucid/readme.md

 > **⚠️ Under Heavy Development**
 > This project is currently under active development.
 Many features are still in development and APIs may change without notice.
+Documentation updates may lag behind the latest features—please expect some information to be incomplete or outdated for now.
 ---

 # Lucid : Internet Computer Canister development kit for C, focused on clarity, simplicity, and ease of understanding.